Your car's windscreen isn’t just a piece of glass to keep the wind and rain out.

 - You could also try demisting sprays, which claim to leave your windshield fog free for a few weeks.

 For foggy glasses, wipe them with a cloth (preferably a microfibre lens cloth) to get rid of all smears.
 There are also anti-fog lenses available, and are offered by most opticians.

 How to defrost your windscreen

-On frosty days, it’s important to make sure that your windscreen is completely defrosted before you try to drive.
+It’s important to make sure that your windscreen is completely defrosted before you try driving in winter.
 It’s not enough just to clear a small patch to see through.